t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 When REST principles are applied to the design of a system, the result is often called RESTful and in particular an API following these principles is called a RESTful API.

 Different protocols can be used with RESTful systems, but at the time of writing the most common protocols are HTTP {{RFC7230}} and CoAP {{RFC7252}}.
-Since RESTful APIs are often lightweight and enable loose decoupling of system components, they are a good fit for various IoT applications.
+Since RESTful APIs are often lightweight and enable loose coupling of system components, they are a good fit for various Internet of Things (IoT) applications, which in general aim at interconnecting the physical world with the virtual world.
 The goal of this document is to give basic guidance for designing RESTful systems and APIs for IoT applications and give pointers for more information.

 Design of a good RESTful IoT system has naturally many commonalities with other Web systems.
 Compared to other systems, the key characteristics of many RESTful IoT systems include:

-* accommodate for constrained devices {{RFC7228}}, so with IoT, REST is not only used for scaling out (large number of clients on a Web server), but also for scaling down (efficient server on constrained node, e.g., in energy consumption or implementation complexity)
+* accommodating for constrained devices {{RFC7228}}, so with IoT, REST is not only used for scaling out (large number of clients on a Web server), but also for scaling down (efficient server on constrained node, e.g., in energy consumption or implementation complexity)
-* facilitate efficient transfer over (often) constrained networks and lightweight processing in constrained nodes through compact and simple data formats
+* facilitating efficient transfer over (often) constrained networks and lightweight processing in constrained nodes through compact and simple data formats
-* minimize or preferably avoid the need for human interaction through machine-understandable data formats and interaction patterns
+* minimizing or preferably avoiding the need for human interaction through machine-understandable data formats and interaction patterns
-* enable the system to evolve gradually in the field, as the usually large number of endpoints can not be updated simultaneously
+* enabling the system to evolve gradually in the field, as the usually large number of endpoints can not be updated simultaneously
-* endpoints are commonly both clients and servers
+* having endpoints that are both clients and servers

 # Terminology {#sec-terms}

 This section explains selected terminology that is commonly used in the context of RESTful design for IoT systems.
 For terminology of constrained nodes and networks, see {{RFC7228}}.
-Terminology on modeling of Things and their Affordances (Properties, Actions, and Events) was taken from {{?I-D.ietf-asdf-sdf}}.
+Terminology on modeling of Things and their affordances (Properties, Actions, and Events) was taken from {{?I-D.ietf-asdf-sdf}}.

 Action:
-: An affordance that can potentially be used to perform a named operation on an Object.
+: An affordance that can potentially be used to perform a named operation on a Thing.

 Action Result:
 : A representation sent as a response by a server that does not represent resource state, but the result of the interaction with the originally addressed resource.